5 min read

 Using Directed Trusts to Protect Unique Assets

 Directed trusts, especially those drafted in South Dakota, offer many asset protection benefits.
-Directed trusts are known for their benefits in protecting wealthy individuals’ and families’ wealth, but they can also be used to hold “unique assets,” such as businesses, land, collectibles and other valuables.
+Directed trusts are known for their benefits in protecting the wealth of individuals and families, but they can also be used to hold unique assets, such as businesses, land, collectibles and other valuables.

-This article aims to answer the most common questions about using directed trusts to hold unique assets, including which unique assets can be held, the benefits of using directed trusts to hold unique assets, and why directed trusts are often an overlooked option.
+This article answers the most common questions about using directed trusts to hold unique assets, including which unique assets can be held, the benefits of using directed trusts to hold unique assets and why directed trusts are often an overlooked option.

 Which unique assets can be held within a directed trust?

-Directed trusts can be very diverse and can include any asset with value.
-Examples of unique assets include:
+Directed trusts can be very diverse and can include any type of asset with value.
+Unique assets can be held either directly by a South Dakota trust or an underlying holding company.

 • A family business, including commercial buildings